The FloatingActionButton provides options for aligning and positioning in relation to a web page, an HTML element, or an Angular Component.

 end(Default)—Uses the end point of the container

-vertical— Defines the possible vertical alignment of the FloatingActionButton.
+vertical setting defines the possible vertical alignment of the FloatingActionButton and provides the following options:

 top—Uses the top point of the container.